amasky/neural-network-in-python/README.md

 * Including trained model of handwritten digit database MNIST

 ## Requirements
-Python 2 and its libraries (NumPy, scikit-learn, matplotlib)
+Python 2, NumPy, scikit-learn, matplotlib

 ## Examples
-* A sample of '8' and the outputs of NN
+* A sample of '8' and its outputs of NN
 ![Prediction](/examples/NNH1_pred.png)

 * Loss, accuracy and training iteration